davejagoda/visicalc/README.md

 Sample Invocations
 ------------------

+Print out details about all your spreadsheets named 'foo' using your token:

 `./lsSpreadsheet.py -t oauth_token.json -n foo`

+Validate that dates are in ascending order:

 `./validateSpreadsheet.py -t oauth_token.json -n foo -d`

+Validate that numbers are in ascending order:

 `./validateSpreadsheet.py -t oauth_token.json -n foo -i`